 - In a large bowl with a handheld mixer or the bowl of a stand mixer fitted with the paddle attachment, beat the butter and sugar on medium-high speed until light and fluffy (about 3 minutes).
 Add each egg, one at a time, beating on medium-high speed until fully incorporated, scraping down the sides as necessary.
 Add the vanilla extract and lemon zest and beat again until combined.

-- Spoon batter evenly into prepared cupcake liners (I prefer to use an ice cream scoop with a trigger) and bake 16-18 minutes or until a toothpick inserted in the center of a cupcake comes out clean.
+- Spoon batter evenly into prepared cupcake liners (I prefer to use an ice cream scoop with a trigger), being careful not to overfill the liners (I typically aim for filling ⅔ of the way full, using a scant scoop).
+Bake the cupcakes for 18-20 minutes or until a toothpick inserted in the center of a cupcake comes out clean.
 Remove from oven and allow to cool completely before filling.

 - In a medium size bowl with a handheld mixer, or a stand mixer fitted with the paddle attachment, beat the butter on medium speed until creamy, about 2 minutes.

-- With the mixer on low, add in the powdered sugar, vanilla, milk or cream, and lemon curd.
+- With the mixer on low, add in the powdered sugar, vanilla, and lemon curd.
 Increase mixer speed to medium and beat until completely smooth, about 3 minutes.
-If frosting is too stiff, add more milk.
-If it is too thin, add more powdered sugar.
-Add more lemon curd if desired.
+Add milk/cream to desired consistency, or you can opt to thin out the frosting with more lemon curd.
+Add salt to taste.

-- Frost the cupcakes using a large zip top bag with the corner snipped off or a pastry bag fitted with a Wilton #12 piping tip.
+- Frost the cupcakes using a large zip top bag with the corner snipped off or a pastry bag fitted with a tip of your choosing.
 Store cupcakes in the refrigerator up to 5 days.
 If you need to travel with and serve them, it's ok if they are at room temperature for awhile.
 Just be sure to refrigerate them to store them.